angular/angular/aio/content/guide/http.md

 ### Making a JSONP request

 Apps can use the Angular JSONP request as a workaround to make cross-domain `GET` requests.
-JSONP treats the API we need to access as a javascript file.
-Browser doesn't check cross domain when executing javascript files, so by using the Angular JSONP, an app can access APIs without facing the cross-domain issue.
+JSONP treats the API we need to access as a JavaScript file.
+Browser doesn't check cross domain when executing JavaScript files, so by using the Angular JSONP, an app can access APIs without facing the cross-domain issue.

 An application makes a JSONP request by passing along a callback function that tells the server to wrap the response in that function.
-Angular JSONP request returns an Observable.
-Follow the pattern for subscribing to observables and use the RxJS `map` property to manipulate the results.
+Angular JSONP request then returns an `Observable`.
+Follow the pattern for subscribing to Observables and use the RxJS `map` property to manipulate the results.
 You can also use the [async pipe](api/common/AsyncPipe) to manage the results.

 <div class="alert is-important">

 Use JSONP requests only with APIs that support JSONP, as the server needs to respond with the JSONP callback method.

-JSONP requests only work for `GET` requests, they do not work for PUT/POST/DELETE and so on.
+JSONP requests only work for `GET` requests, they don't work for PUT/POST/DELETE and so on.
 </div>

 In Angular, use JSONP by importing the `HttpClientJsonpModule` to the `NgModule` imports.
 Here is a `searchHeroes` method that queries for heroes whose names contain the search term using the JSONP request.